PeteHaitch/phd_thesis/markdown/a_statistical_model_of_methlyC-seq.md

 [^read_filters]: A read that is not used to estimate $M$ and $U$ may still be used in other analyses, such as estimating copy number variation, and vice-versa.

 __TABLE___ describes a standard set of filters for bisulfite-sequencing data, although the choice of filters and thresholds strongly depends on the assay used, design of the experiment and data quality.
-In the table I have also included the relevant argument for my `comethylation` software, which can estimate $M$ and $U$ using the simple counting procedure.
+In the table I have also included the relevant argument for my `methtuple` software, which can estimate $M$ and $U$ using the simple counting procedure.

 #### Read-level filters